Feedback

 Using AT commands to control the modem

 In this exercise, we will use the AT Client sample to send AT commands from an external computer to the modem.
-This way we can send commands and read the response on a terminal emulator, instead of through an application running on the device.
+This way, we can send commands and read the response on a terminal emulator instead of through an application running on the device.

 This sample enables the AT Host Library through the config CONFIG_AT_HOST_LIBRARY.
-This will automatically spawn a thread to handle the AT commands, meaning to utilize this library the only thing needed in your application is enabling it through the Kconfig.
+This will automatically spawn a thread to handle the AT commands, meaning to utilize this library, the only thing needed in your application is enabling it through the Kconfig.

 Important

-(1) Some of terminal output logs displayed below and throughout other exercises will vary depending on your available network provider and network configurations.
+(1) Some of the terminal output logs displayed below and throughout other exercises will vary depending on your available network provider and network configurations.

 (2) This course builds on the nRF Connect SDK Fundamentals course and focuses on Cellular IoT.
 You need to read Lesson 1 in the nRF Connect SDK Fundamentals to learn how to install nRF Connect SDK on your machine and build applications.
 Furthermore, completing the nRF Connect SDK Fundamentals course is strongly advised as it provides a comprehensive understanding of the nRF Connect SDK.